theijhay/Salary-prediction/README.md

 # Machine Learning Web Application

+# Introduction
+Welcome to the Salary Prediction Web App!
+This project utilizes machine learning to predict salaries based on user input such as years of experience, education level, and job title.
+The web app provides an intuitive interface for users to obtain estimated salary ranges for various job positions.

 # Project Overview:

 The Machine Learning Web Application provides a user-friendly interface for interacting with a machine learning model trained on real-world data.
 Built using Python and the Streamlit framework, this application allows users to select input features, input data, and obtain predictions from the model in real-time.
 It also includes features for data visualization and model evaluation.